HagerRafik/Flight-Delays-and-Cancellations/README.md

 #### questions I've covert in this project:

 > 1- what was the number of flights during 2015, and how were these flights disributed across the US?<br>
-> 2- Which countries and airports have the worst delays?<br>
+> 2- Which states and airports have the worst delays?<br>
 > 3- flight cancelations and What causes them?<br>